 Weight Loss: Doctors Orders Trump Whole30 Rules

 Our second consideration, weight loss, is a tricky one.
 The primary thing to remember here is that your health care provider’s recommendations override the Whole30 rules.
 While the Whole30 is not specifically a weight-loss program, many people do experience weight loss as a result of their Whole30 experience.
-For the pregnant population, we need to be mindful about this.
+For the pregnant population, we need to be mindful of this.
 The reason for doing a Whole30 while pregnant is not to lose weight.
 It’s to provide your body with the most nourishing food available while supporting a healthy weight gain.

 Women sometimes lose weight in the first trimester due to food aversions, nausea, and vomiting even when they’re not on a Whole30.
 If, however, you are already dealing with food aversions/nausea/vomiting and the only foods you’re able to keep down aren’t compliant with the Whole30 program, you may be better off stopping your Whole30 until this phase subsides.